kennethugo/resNets-from-scratch/README.md

 # Objective
 * Implementation of the basic building blocks of ResNets in a deep neural network using Keras
-* Implement a skip connection in your network
+* Implementation of a skip connection in a deep network
 * Bringing all these building blocks together to implement and train a state-of-the-art neural network for image classification

 # Reference